Infamous First Light: Reception

-Daniel Bischoff of Game Revolution gave the game a glowing review.
+Daniel Bischoff of GameRevolution gave the game a glowing review.
 "That inFamous First Light echoes the main game's themes of siblings and what it means to lose family struck me deeply," Bischoff said, "especially as brotherhood has taken on different meanings for me over the years.
 With it written into the character's backstory, fans might know what to expect; still, I can't help but feel for Fetch above all else.
 Her imprisonment and Sucker Punch's use of a familiar location at the crux of this story breathe new life into neon-powered gameplay loops that had already proven themselves one of the best open-world mechanics yet."
 Bischoff scored the game a 4.5 out of 5.

+Despite the mixed reception, the Academy of Interactive Arts & Sciences commended the characterization of Abigail "Fetch" Walker with a nomination for "Outstanding Achievement in Character" during the 18th Annual D.I.C.E.
+Awards.